Snickers03/Snickers03/README.md

   - HTML & CSS

 ### 🧰 Frameworks & Libraries
+- ReactJS (most of the time NextJS)
+- NodeJS
+- ExpressJS

-- 🗄️ Database & Hosting
+### 🗄️ Database & Hosting
+- Firebase
+- MongoDB
+- Netlify

-- 💻 Tools & Websites
+### 💻 Tools & Websites
+- Visual Studio Code
+- Discord
+- Postman
+- Notion
+- Figma
+- Trello

 ## How to reach me
 - **Discord**: Snickers_03#4411

-- 🔭 I’m currently working on different Full Stack Web Applications
-- 🌱 I’m currently learning Mongo DB
-- 👯 I’m looking to collaborate on every project which contains web developement
 <!--
 **Snickers03/Snickers03** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.